 Blancos are unaged and clear in color, giving them a clean flavor which pairs well with the other flavors in the margarita and stands up to the acidity of the limes.
 If you happen to have an aged tequila, like an amber colored reposado, don’t sweat it – it will be lovely in the drink.
 But some of its subtlety will be lost in all the strong flavors.

 If you try my recipe for Raspberry Orange Margaritas, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1 medium orange

 - 1/2 oz orange liqueur, such as Triple Sec or Grand Marnier

 - 1 cup granulated sugar

-Fill each glass with ice, then pour the margarita equally between the glasses.
+- Fill each glass with ice, then pour the drink equally between the glasses.

-Raspberry Syrup: If you like a sweeter margarita, add more syrup to the drink.
+- Raspberry Syrup: If you like a sweeter drink, add more syrup.
 However, if you know you like a very tart margarita, back off on the sugar when making the syrup.
-That way you can add raspberry flavor without oversweetening the drink.
+That way you can add raspberry flavor without oversweetening.

 - Tequila: Use a 100% agave blanco (white) tequila.